-Köln-Düsseldorfer (KD) offer cheap day trip cruises on riverboats on Rhine River (Rhein) from Cologne, Bonn, and Düsseldorf.
+Köln-Düsseldorfer (KD) offer cheap panorama and day-trip cruises on riverboats on the Rhine River (Rhein) from Cologne, Bonn, and Düsseldorf.

-Köln-Düsseldorfer (KD), the largest operator of day cruises on the Rhine River (Rhein), offer many roundtrip cruises in both Cologne (Köln) and Düsseldorf.
-However, most Rhine River day cruises on this section of the Rhein are from Bonn to Linz.
+Köln-Düsseldorfer (KD), the largest operator of day cruises on the Rhine River (Rhein), offers many roundtrip panorama cruises in both Cologne (Köln) and Düsseldorf.
+However, most Rhine River day-trip and excursion cruises on this section of the Rhein are from Bonn to Linz.
 Cruises between Cologne and Düsseldorf are fairly rare.
 Similarly, few boats cruise between Koblenz and Linz.
-Many more cruises are available in the Middle Rhine (Loreley) Valley between Koblenz and Rüdesheim / Bingen, which have very good train connections to Cologne, Düsseldorf, Bonn, and Frankfurt.
+Many more cruises are available in the very scenic and romantic Middle Rhine (Loreley) Valley between Koblenz and Rüdesheim / Bingen, which have very good train connections to Cologne, Düsseldorf, Bonn, and Frankfurt.